WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 used to catch all exceptions not caught by any of the tagged catch blocks.
 The term 'catch block' refers to both `catch` and `catch_all` blocks.

+When the program runs `br` within `catch` or `catch_all` blocks, the rest of the catching blocks will not run and the program control will branch to the destination, as in normal blocks.

 Try blocks, like control-flow blocks, have a _block type_.
 The block type of a try block defines the values yielded by evaluating the try block when either no exception is thrown, or the exception is successfully caught by the catch block.